emptymalei/deep-learning/dl/onboarding/python.md

 ## Environment Management

 Python is notorious in environment management.
-We recommend using `conda` to manage our environments.
+The simple and out of the box solution is `conda` for environment management.

 !!! note "`conda` cheatsheet"